dwydler/netbox-sso-saml/README.md

 # netbox-sso-saml

-The configuration and files that are needed to create SSO with SAML.
+The configuration and files that are needed to create SSO with SAML for AzureAD.
 All credits go to billylebegue

 See link: